 One of the major reasons behind the invention of the CSCS card was the safety measures to be taken at the construction site.
-CSCS cards not only help get the jobs but can assure complete safety at your work site.
-Now a day’s every construction company tries to get the CSCS card holder as their employee not because they are highly qualified and experienced in their respective specialised area but also they know about the health and safety measures that should be taken while working on a construction site.
-The main motive behind this plan is to guarantee each labourer with at least a level of health and safety as well being training to reduce the risk of a mishap on the work site, improving the safety.
+CSCS cards not only help get the jobs but can assure complete safety at your worksite.
+Now a day’s every construction company tries to get the CSCS cardholder as their employee not because they are highly qualified and experienced in their respective specialised area but also they know about the health and safety measures that should be taken while working on a construction site.
+The main motive behind this plan is to guarantee each labourer with at least a level of health and safety as well as being trained to reduce the risk of a mishap on the worksite, improving safety.

 Evidence of Skill:

 CSCS has been a gift to the people working at the construction site by offering safety and jobs according to one’s convenience.
-After its implementation, the numbers of accidents had been reduced considerably.
-From then since U.K has recorded the lowest rates of injuries on the construction site.
+After its implementation, the number of accidents had been reduced considerably.
+Since then since the UK has recorded the lowest rates of injuries on the construction site.